-According to Ayurveda, hair loss (fall) occurs due to excess of Vata, particularly in the site of Kapha.
+According to Ayurveda, hair loss (fall) occurs due to excess of Vata.
+This vata aggravation is in the site of kapha (as head is the site of kapha).
 The treatment principle therefore adopted is to regulate Vata and strengthen Kapha.
-It can also occur due to rasa vaha srotodushti which is blockages in the channels carrying the rasa/lymphatic fluid.
+It can also occur due to rasa vaha srotodushti which is blockages in the channels carrying the rasa/lymphatic fluid leading to undernourishment of the hair follicles.
 (I know that’s a bit of techy!
 But that’s how serious Ayurveda is about hair loss.)
 A hair oil is selected depending on the root cause of hair fall.

-What should you look for in an Ayurvedic oil if you have hair fall?
+What should you look for in an Ayurvedic oil if you have hair problems?

-Bhringaraja (Eclipta prostrata ), Amlaki (Emblica officinalis), Bibhitaki (Terminalia bellerica), Aswagandha (Withania somnifera), Yashtimadhu (Glycyrrhiza glabra), Guduchi (Tinospora cordifolia) and daruharidra (Berberis aristata) are the main herbs used in most of the Ayurvedic oils.
+Bhringaraja (Eclipta alba), Amlaki (Emblica officinalis), Bibhitaki (Terminalia bellerica), Aswagandha (Withania somnifera), Yashtimadhu (Glycyrrhiza glabra), Guduchi (Tinospora cordifolia) and daruharidra (Berberis aristata), are the main herbs used in most of the Ayurvedic oils.